 • Convective heat transfer from the outer tube wall to the outside fluid

-The project dedicated to a conjugate heat transfer analysis of a heat exchanger shows an example of how certain phenomena involved in heat exchangers can be simulated with SimScale.
+This conjugate heat transfer analysis of a heat exchanger represents an example of how certain phenomena involved in heat exchangers can be simulated with SimScale.

-This project contains an analysis of the shell and tube heat exchanger.
-We have a solid pipe volume and two fluid volumes, one fluid flowing inside the tubes and other inside the shell.
+This project contains an excellent analysis of the shell and tube heat exchanger.
+We have a solid pipe volume and two fluid volumes with one fluid flowing inside the tubes and other inside the shell.

-After uploading the CAD file, the Hex-dominant Parametric mesh was used to generate the mesh for the 3 volumes (1 solid and 2 fluids).
-This is used to create refinements and maintain the volumes as different regions to later define interfaces.
+After uploading the CAD file, the Hex-dominant Parametric mesh was used to generate the mesh for the three volumes (one solid and two fluids).
+This was used to create further refinements and maintain the volumes as different regions to later define interfaces.

-All projects described in this article can be imported into your own workspace for free, to help you start your own simulation with minimum effort.
-Also, you can watch the recorded webinars to learn from SimScale experts how to start with simulation for HVAC projects.
+All projects described in this article can be imported into your own workspace for free to help you start your own simulation with minimum effort.
+Also, you can watch the recorded webinars to learn from SimScale experts how to start with simulation for HVAC equipment and applications.

-„Energy efficient IT and infrastructure for data centres and server rooms”, PrimeEnergy IT Project Consortium, July 2011
+- „Energy efficient IT and infrastructure for data centers and server rooms”, PrimeEnergy IT Project Consortium, July 2011

-“Thermodynamics and Propulsion”, Thermodynamics Course Notes, Massachusetts Institute for Technology.
+- “Thermodynamics and Propulsion”, Thermodynamics Course Notes, Massachusetts Institute of Technology.